 Not only are these videos fun and entertaining, but they are also are a subtle way to showcase the knowledge you have within your industry.

 For instance, a fun example of this type of content is Brad Mondo (@bradmondonyc) reacting to drastic hair transformations.

 Meanwhile, Mama Doctor Jones (@mamadoctorjones) uses the react feature to debunk vaccine misinformation.

 #duet with @drjoshuawolrich nope

 Don’t Stop Creating

-If there is one piece of advice I hope you leave with today, it’s this: Don’t stop creating.
+Of all these tips for TikTok, if there is one piece of advice I hope you leave with today, it’s this: Don’t stop creating.
 By continually developing content that resonates with your audience or piggy-backs off of popular trends and challenges, you are setting yourself up to connect and grow your audience.

 If TikTok is still a little scary to you or you aren’t sure where to start, immerse yourself in the app.
 Create an account and simply explore.

 Scroll through your For You page, follow creators in your industry, peruse the trending sounds and get inspired.

 Follow relevant hashtags in your industry, such as #cleaningtiktok, #poolcleaning, #constructiontiktok, #petsoftiktok … you get the picture.
 There’s really something for everyone.